Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

-"Neither am I, when it comes to a chick I really love, which you seriously do," Jack said knowingly.
-"But this, Doc," he gestured to the dust and pieces, "is something not even I can honestly get.
+"Neither am I, when it comes to a girl I really love, which you seriously do," Jack said.
+"But this, Doc—" He gestured to the dust and pieces, "—is something not even I can get.
 Rose certainly won't.
 Can you imagine if she caught you like this?"

 "No!" the Doctor cried out, his voice hoarse as he hurled himself around to face Jack.
 "She can never know about this."

 "I know," Jack said seriously.
 "That's why you have to tell her how you feel, Doc.
 There's only so many times Rose is going to stay put when I tell her to, every time you run off to break shit.
 Sooner or later she isn't going to listen, and she's going to come in here and find you either in a pile of dust or hurling things at the walls."